 Dr. Gajdusek was honored for his research on kuru and Dr. Blumberg

 for his work on the Australia antigen at the National Institute

 of Arthritis and Metabolic Diseases (1957-1964).

-Construction of the Ambulatory Care Research Facility was started
+Construction of the Ambulatory Care Research

 On July 13, Dr. Julius B. Richmond took the oath of office as DHEW

 assistant secretary for health and Surgeon General, becoming the

 first person to hold both offices simultaneously.